-These employees are qualified to teach in accordance with the Florida Department of Education and are hired for that purpose.
+These employees are qualified to teach in accordance with the Florida Department of Education regulations and are hired for that purpose.

-- Full-time exempt professionals have Employment Agreements that may be renewed at the end of each school year. - Part-time exempt professionals have Employment Agreements that may be renewed at the end of each school year.
+- Full-time exempt professionals have Employment Agreements that may be renewed or nonrenewed at the end of each school year. - Part-time exempt professionals have Employment Agreements that may be renewed or nonrenewed at the end of each school year.

-Para-professionals (nonexempt employees)
+Para-professionals (non-exempt employees)

 These employees are qualified to be teaching assistants.
-They may be full-time or part-time and have Letters of Appointment that may be renewed at the end of each school year.
+They may be full-time or part-time and have Letters of Appointment that may be renewed or non-renewed at the end of each school year.

-NON-INSTRUCTIONAL STAFF
+2.7 NON-INSTRUCTIONAL STAFF

-Full-time, non-exempt or exempt employees are hired to work a minimum of 30 hours a week.
-They have a Letter of Appointment that may be renewed at the end of each school year.
+Full-time, non-exempt, or exempt employees are hired to work a minimum of 30 hours a week.
+They have a Letter of Appointment that may be renewed or non-renewed at the end of each school year.
 These employees are eligible for all benefits offered by RCMA.

-Part-time, non-exempt, or exempt employees are hired to work fewer than 30 hours a week.
+Part-time, non-exempt or exempt employees are hired to work fewer than 30 hours a week.
 These employees are not eligible for certain RCMA benefits but may participate in the 403B retirement plan.